Chris Buescher: Front Row Motorsports (2015–2016)

+JTG Daugherty Racing (2017–2019)

 On November 29, 2016, Roush Fenway announced the sale of their charter for the No. 16 car to JTG Daugherty Racing, with Buescher taking over the new ride.
 The car was officially announced as No. 37 on December 12, 2016.

 Buescher began 2017 with a crash in the Daytona 500, finishing 35th.
 The next week at Atlanta, he finished 24th.
 In the next race, Las Vegas, he finished 23rd.
 He followed this up with a 27th place outing at Phoenix, and then 25th place at Auto Club.
-At Martinsville, Buescher scored a season-best 11th-place finish, one spot shy of a third career top 10.
-He eventually scored his first Top 10, with JTG at Daytona, finishing 10th.
-The Coke Zero 400 was also the first time that both JTG Daugherty cars finished inside the Top 10, with teammate A. J. Allmendinger finishing 8th.
+At Martinsville, Buescher scored a season-best eleventh place finish, one spot shy of a third-career top-ten.
+He eventually scored his first top-ten with JTG at Daytona, finishing tenth.
+The Coke Zero 400 was also the first time both JTG Daugherty cars finished inside the top-ten, with teammate A. J. Allmendinger finishing 8th.

-In 2018, Buescher would get his third career Top 5 at both the February Daytona 500 race, and the July Daytona night race.
-He would be shy of three top 10 finishes in 2018, finishing in the 11th–13th position four times, and failed to finish thrice, once due to transmission failure.
+In 2018, Buescher would get his third career top-five at both the February Daytona 500 race, and the July Daytona night race.
+He would be shy of three top-ten finishes in 2018, finishing in the eleventh–thirteenth position four times, and failed to finish thrice, once due to transmission failure.
 He ended the season 24th in points, two positions behind Allmendinger.

-In 2019, Buescher scored the first consecutive Top 10 finishes of his Cup Series career, as he followed up a 10th-place finish at the 2019 Digital Ally 400 at Kansas Speedway with a sixth-place result at the 2019 Coca-Cola 600.
-On September 25, 2019, Roush Fenway Racing announced that Buescher will replace Ricky Stenhouse Jr. in the No. 17 Ford in 2020.
+In 2019, Buescher scored the first consecutive top-ten finishes of his Cup Series career, as he followed up a tenth place finish at the 2019 Digital Ally 400 at Kansas Speedway with a sixth place result at the 2019 Coca-Cola 600.
+On September 25, 2019, Roush Fenway Racing announced that Buescher would replace Ricky Stenhouse Jr. in the No. 17 Ford in 2020.